-A specialized solution is applied to help dislodge the oily debris after cleansing and exfoliating.
+After cleansing and exfoliating, a specialized solution is applied to help dislodge the oily debris.
 The solution is commonly a sodium bicarbonate blend that creates a chemical reaction known as saponification.
-This reaction transforms oils & fats into a soap solution.
-Oily debris also becomes water-soluble in the process.
+Consequently, oils and fats are transformed into a soap solution.
+In addition, oily debris becomes water-soluble in the process.

-After the solution has worked its magic, the skin is placed under a warm steamer.
-The warmth and humidity of the steam opens up the pores and dampens the now water-soluble waste.
+The skin is then placed under a warm steamer.
+The warmth and humidity of the steam opens up the pores.

 Professional steamers feature an Ozone (O3) function that emits ozone steam onto the skin.
 O3 increases the skin’s healing abilities and disinfects the surface.
 O3 also has an oil-reducing effect that lasts beyond the service.

-The physical extractions are performed using a pore extraction tool and directional pressure.
-Large pores are emptied individually using a “scooping” maneuver.
-Smaller pores and superficial debris are purged with a simple glide of the tool or fingers.
+Physical extractions are performed using a special tool with directional pressure.
+Large pores are emptied using a “scooping” maneuver, while smaller pores are purged with a simple glide of the tool or fingers.

 Following extractions, the skin is soothed and sanitized with a post extraction solution.
 The solution usually contains an antiseptic and a calming ingredient.

 Blackhead extractions can take 15-30 minutes depending on the skin condition.
-They can also leave the skin looking irritated for 1-2 hours, so be prepared.
-Once the pores are cleared though, they can remain clear for up to 8 weeks.
+They can also leave the skin looking irritated for 1-2 hours.
+Once the pores are cleared, they can remain clear for up to 8 weeks.

 When it comes to our role as skincare technicians, we must say juicy extractions are by far a service favourite!